BjoernGilles/PsychometricLLaMA/README.md

 \* Note: My master's thesis indicates this parameter does not significantly influence actual item difficulty.

+* When I find time in the future, I will work on improving the documentation. *

 ## Getting Started

 ### 1. Try the Model